highchair/artinruins-com/_property/roger-williams-brewing.md

 ***

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002 (separate entry)_
+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and RIHPHC, 2001-2002_

 It is a large, four-story, stuccoed stone building with quoined comers and a projecting stair tower centered on the façade.
 The cruciform-plan mill building is known as Weybosset Mill Number 3.
 Fenestration is comprised of rectangular openings with replacement 1/1 sash and granite lintels and sills.
 The large building covers most of the lot and is set parallel to Oak Street.